Customizing Cosmetic Packaging: Sustainable options

 - 3 min read

-Part of a series on Cosmetic Packaging Customization, this post examines practical methods for customization using sustainable options.
+This post examines practical methods for customization using sustainable options.
 I cannot write this blog post without mentioning PPWR, as it will impact the industry and influence the decisions being made.
 So keep in mind that your customization must be in accordance with PPWR.
 You can still create premium, brand-specific designs.

-Use mono-material packaging in your design
+Use mono-material packaging

 Material itself becomes a design element.
 Mono-material packaging means the entire container is made from one single material.
 If multiple materials are used, the packaging must be engineered for easy disassembly so each part can enter the correct recycling stream.

-All PP, PET or HDPE, is fully recyclable.
+All PP, PET, or HDPE is fully recyclable.

-All glass and all aluminum is acceptable
+All glass and all aluminum are acceptable.

 This aligns with PPWR principles: design for recycling, avoid incompatible material mixes, and ensure components can be separated without tools or force.

-PCR (Post-Consumer Recycled).
 Using recycled content in cosmetic packaging reduces the demand for virgin resources.
 Many packaging suppliers now offer recycled plastics, glass, and paperboard options that meet cosmetic safety standards.

-100% Recyclable
+100% recyclable

 Made from recycled plastics